joefallon/phpautoloader/README.md

 Joe's PHP Autoloader is a versatile and easy to use autoloader for PHP 5.3 and greater.
 It provides the following features:

-*   When autoloading a class, all of the include paths are searched automatically.
+*   When auto-loading a class, all of the include paths are searched automatically.
 *   For maximum legacy support, non-namespaced classes are allowed.
 *   Normal PSR-0 namespaced classes are supported.
 *   Underscore namespaced (e.g. like the Zend Framework 1 or PEAR) classes are supported.